 Established in 2010 to oversee the consumer financial services industry, the Consumer Financial Protection Bureau’s (CFPB) scope of authority has expanded significantly over the past decade.
 While the CFPB’s original mandate was to enforce corporations’ responsibilities under the Dodd-Frank Act in the wake of the 2008 financial crisis, today, the CFPB enforces a host of federal laws and regulations governing virtually all aspects of consumer finance transactions.

 This means that, in today’s world, many different types of companies fall within the CFPB’s enforcement jurisdiction.
-Increasingly, entities ranging from health care providers to product retailers are being targeted with civil investigative demands (CIDs) and facing the potential for substantial liability due to alleged Dodd-Frank Act, Truth in Lending Act, and other statutory violations.
+Increasingly, entities ranging from healthcare providers to product retailers are being targeted with civil investigative demands (CIDs) and facing the potential for substantial liability due to the alleged Dodd-Frank Act, Truth in Lending Act, and other statutory violations.
 In order to avoid liability in the event of an investigation, all companies falling within the CFPB’s enforcement jurisdiction must devote adequate resources and attention to consumer finance compliance.

 Industries and Transactions Subject to CFPB Compliance